GiladShapira94/taxi-demo-cli/README.md

 mlrun run -f db://cli-test/taxi-func --name transation --handler transform_dataset --project gitproject -i zones_csv_path=/User/artifacts/gitproject/data/zones-dataset.csv -i taxi_records_csv_path=/User/artifacts/gitproject/data/nyc-taxi-dataset.csv
 ````
 # Deploy serving and nuclio functions:
+* Deploy option can use only for ML function with nuclio or serving type.
 * Examples of YAML files for creating serving or nuclio functions can be found in the git repository.
  * Before you deploy serving functions, you must add these lines to your code. :
  ````